Azure/azure-webpubsub/sdk/webpubsub-socketio-extension/README.md

 # Introduction

 This package is the extension library to the Socket.IO Server SDK.
-Use this library together with the [Web PubSub For Socket.IO Service](https://learn.microsoft.com/azure/azure-web-pubsub/socketio-overview) enables the Azure service to manage clients at scale and keep Socket.IO's programming experience.
+Using this library together with the [Web PubSub For Socket.IO Service](https://learn.microsoft.com/azure/azure-web-pubsub/socketio-overview) enables the Azure service to manage clients at scale and keep Socket.IO's programming experience.

 Web PubSub For Socket.IO works as a broker between clients and the Socket.IO server.
 It handles connection management and broadcasting messages at scale and provide scalability and reliability experience.
 With this library, you don't need to introduce and manage an extra Adapter to support multi-server environment.